DarkoKuzmanovic/chisel/README.md

 # Chisel - AI-Powered Text Rephrasing Tool

 Chisel is a desktop background utility that enables AI-powered text rephrasing with global hotkey support.
-Select any text and press `Ctrl+Shift+R` to instantly rephrase it using Google's Gemini AI.
+Select any text and press `Ctrl+Shift+R` to instantly rephrase it using your chosen AI provider.

 ## Features

 - **Global Hotkey**: Works across all applications with `Ctrl+Shift+R`
-- **AI-Powered**: Uses Google Gemini API for intelligent text rephrasing
+- **Multiple AI Providers**: Supports Google Gemini and OpenRouter
+- **Customizable Models**: Choose from a wide range of AI models
 - **Background Operation**: Runs invisibly in system tray
 - **Cross-Platform**: Windows, macOS, and Linux support
 - **Secure**: API keys stored in system keyring